 Planning issues Has the property been extended / converted / altered?
-If yes, please comment in General Remarks Yes No
+If yes, please comment in General Remarks Yes No \boxtimes

 General Remarks

-The subjects comprise an end terraced ex Local Authority dwelling house set in a residential of dwellings, a number of which are owner occupied.
-The property is in need of general home throughout.
-In the absence of long term guarantees the property will require further check treatment to be carried out by a member of The Property Care Association in future. improvement a nd mode ernisatio n works
+The subjects comprise and end terraced two storey ex Local Authority owned, dwelling house.
+The area of similar type and quality dwellings a number of which are owner occupied.
+The property a within the town of Thurso.

-Other wall construction - concrete block.
+At the time of inspection the property was generally found to be in fair condition for one of type at modernisation works however have been undertaken in the past.
+Minor points noted can be attended further home improvement works in future.

 Essential Repairs

 None.

-Estimated cost of essential repairs £ Retention recommended Yes No 🗌 Amo unt £
+Estimated cost of essential repairs £ Retention recommended Yes No 🗌 Amou nt £

 Comment on Mortgageability

 The property is suitable for mortgage on normal loan terms.

 Valuations (Assuming Vacant Possession)

-Market value in present condition £ 65,000
+Market value in present condition £82,000

 Market value on completion of essential repairs £

-Insurance Reinstatement value £115,000
+Insurance Reinstatement value £160,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary

-charges plus VAT) Vaa 🗆 NI- F abla
+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a Reinspection necessary?
-Yes ∐ No [\boxtimes
+Yes 🗌 No  Ӡ